Update you browser

 • Burst-mode learning, where you attend campus for intensive weeks of study, followed by synchronous/asynchronous online learning.
 For example, a 15-credit unit will involve one week of on-campus study.

-• Blended learning, where you attend a regular pattern of scheduled teaching throughout the unit that is delivered both online and on-campus
+• Blended learning, where you attend a regular pattern of scheduled teaching throughout the unit that is delivered both online and on-campus.

 • Online learning, where you attend a regular pattern of scheduled teaching throughout the unit that is delivered wholly online.